tytydraco/yessleep/out/I_worked_on_death_row_and_this_was_the_case_that_ended_my_career.md

 Next thing I know, there's sightings of the man.
 At this ice cream parlor here.
 Or a restaurant there.
 Locals even began reporting someone screaming Jennifer Tooley's name past sunset.
 Headless goats.
 UFOS.
 The Swamp Ape.
 And even red candles found in the shape of a fallen star deep inside the woods were subsequently linked back to the killer.

 So that by the time the man was finally captured, and came to trial.
 Everything was up in the air.
 No one could get a good grasp of the situation.
 For every 5 people who called the man for what he was, a stone cold killer.
-There was a hardcore zeitgeists who would claim that this man, the murderer, was the new prophet.
-Some even claiming that the man was Jesus.
+There were hardcore zeitgeists who would claim that this man, the murderer, was the next coming.
+Some even claiming that the man was actually Jesus.

 The trial finally quelled most of that noise, as evidence that hadn't been leaked was finally released to the public.
 And the entire picture of what he did to that poor girl.
 Holding her under the water.
 Dragging her back to shore.
 The way he chopped her up, hanging her on hooks in that old cabin, the look of life still in her eyes as he made her smile for the camera.
 Was finally starting to come together.